Thomas Kilmann Conflict Model and The Two Painters

 #4- Avoiding Style

 Now, the avoiding style is characterised by low assertiveness and low cooperativeness.
-Individuals using this style focus on avoiding conflict altogether, rather than engaging in a potentially difficult or uncomfortable situation.
+Basically, you do not focus on your own needs, nor do you focus on the other person’s concerns.
+This style is for avoiding conflict altogether, rather than engaging in a potentially difficult or uncomfortable situation.

 Examples of Using the Avoiding Style

-• When petty issues are going to take up unnecessary time and effort in terms of results.
+• When petty issues take up unnecessary time and effort in terms of results.

 • Where you have 1 or more members of the conflict who openly reject any conflict management options and are unwilling to listen, therefore, leading you to postpone the conflict resolution meeting/discussion.